Frequently Asked Questions

 A. If you need an appointment to speak to us, you can make contact by e-mail to find out an appropriate time to visit.
 During class, we are on a tight schedule, and an interruption of even 5 minutes can lead to the class falling behind schedule.
 Our responsibility is to the students who have reserved and paid for their time at Plum, and we ask that you please respect their right to our undivided attention during class time.

-Q. Do you offer free classes to culinary and travel bloggers in exchange for coverage?
+Q. Do you offer free classes to culinary and travel influencers in exchange for coverage?

 Q. Help, my transaction won't go through because my shipping and billing addresses are in different countries.
 What should I do?